ese3500/final-project-micro-music/README.md

 In a few sentences, describe your final project.
 This abstract will be used as the description in the evaluation survey forms.

-A music recorder and speaker that uses LED strips to provide multi-colored music visualization.
-The colors and visualization patterns can be adjusted.
+Micro Music is a music recorder and speaker that provides awesome multi-colored music visualization using LED strips.
+Enhance your music listening experience with Micro Music!

 ### 2. Motivation